sunnykumar74/sunnykumar74/README.md

 ## 👨‍💻 About Me

-- 🎓 Pursuing MCA at Vivekananda Global University (Graduating in 2025).
+- 🎓 Pursuing MCA at Vivekananda Global University (postGraduating in 2025).
 - 🌐 Skilled in web development technologies: HTML, CSS, JavaScript, Bootstrap, React, and more.
 - 🎨 Expertise in crafting seamless user experiences and intuitive designs.
 - ✨ Currently working on an **eKart website** for a company using modern web tools.